zecure/shadowd.zecure.org/content/overview/introduction.md

 This guarantees that the analyzed data is exactly the same as the input data of the web application, a task many firewalls fail to do properly.
 The installation of the connectors is easy and does not require coding abilities.

-At the moment the following programming languages, libs and frameworks are supported:
+At the moment the following programming languages, libs, and frameworks are supported:

  * PHP
  * Perl